abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 practice.
 But it can also happen that, at times, we feel completely disillusioned, even to the extent that we forget the original confidence and faith we had.
 But that’s natural.
 It’s like swimming a long way.
 We become tired.
-There’s no need to panic though; we can simply be still for a while.
+There’s no need to panic, though we can simply be still for a while.
 Then when we have regained strength, we continue.
 When we understand in accordance with nature, we understand these states will change.
 Despair, if that is what has arisen, will pass.
 We keep